Pickering Nuclear Generating Station: Future

 In January 2016, the Province of Ontario approved plans to pursue continued operation of the Pickering Nuclear Generating Station to 2024.
 The extension was intended to ensure sufficient base load electricity was available during refurbishment of the Darlington Nuclear Generating Station and the initial Bruce Nuclear refurbishments.
 By 2016, OPG had begun planning for the end of commercial operations at the generating station, including the potential repurposing of the Pickering site location.

 OPG will begin the longer term decommissioning process if refurbishment is not pursued.
 The first step in the long-term decommissioning process is to layup the reactors and place them into safe storage.
 Pickering staff will have future employment opportunities placing the Pickering units in a safe storage state, at the Darlington refurbishment and operations, or at the potential new build at Darlington.

 In September 2022, the Province of Ontario announced that it supported an extension of Pickering's operation from 2024 to 2026.
 Simultaneously, it announced that it had requested OPG to update feasibility studies on the potential refurbishment of the four units of Pickering B. In its announcement, the Province stated that continued operation of the station would reduce carbon dioxide emissions by 2.1 megatonnes in 2026, as well as increasing the North American supply of cobalt-60, a medical isotope.

 In August 2023, the OPG Board of Directors agreed with and authorized the submission of the feasibility assessment for the refurbishment of the Pickering B plant to the province as well as to proceed with preliminary planning and preparation activities for the project.
 This feasibility report was given to the Minister of Energy in January 2024 but was not released to the public because it could harm the "economic or other interests of Ontario.”

 On January 30, 2024, the Minister of Energy, Todd Smith, announced that the Government of Ontario would be investing in the refurbishment of the four Pickering B reactors that date back to the early 1980s.
 The refurbishment is expected to be complete by the mid 2030s and should extend the life of the plant by at least another 30 years.

-On October 1, 2024 at 11PM, Pickering 1 was removed from service as planned, as part of the A plant shutdown process.
+On October 1, 2024, at 11 pm, Pickering 1 was removed from service as planned, as part of the A plant shutdown process.

-On December 31, 2024 at 12PM, Pickering 4 was removed from service, the final step in the A plant shutdown process.
+On December 31, 2024, at 12 pm, Pickering 4 was removed from service, the final step in the A plant shutdown process.